adtidiane/Nouabook/README.md

 #Installation

-VotaInteligente depends on 3 parts candideit.org, popit and write-it.
+Nouabook depends on 3 parts candideit.org, popit and write-it.
 You might choose to use all of them or just part.
 In the following document it is described how to install.

 ## Assumptions

-This guide was made using an ubuntu 13.10 just installed.(you can work with windows but it's better to use a linux system)
+This guide was made using an ubuntu.(you can work with windows but it's better to use a linux system)

 ## Requirements